henryhawke/blue-ridge-bonsai/DESIGN.md

 Inspired by the Japanese principle of *kyojitsu*, we understand that empty space is not absence but presence.
 Our layouts breathe with generous whitespace, allowing each element to exist in harmony with its surroundings, like a solitary tree on a mountain ridge.

 #### 2. Seasonal Impermanence (季節の無常)
-Following the concept of *mono no aware* (the pathos of things), our design acknowledges the transient nature of digital experiences.
-Visual elements subtly evolve, content flows naturally, and user journeys unfold with the gentle rhythm of mountain seasons.
+Following the concept of *mono no aware* (the pathos of existence), our design acknowledges the transient nature of digital experiences.

 > *Sidebar: **Mono no Aware** (物の哀れ)*
 > *Font: Noto Sans JP*
-> *The bittersweet awareness of the impermanence of all things.
+> *The bittersweet awareness of the impermanence of all existence.
 This aesthetic philosophy finds beauty in the fleeting nature of life and experience.*

 #### 3. Layered Horizons (重なる地平線)
 Like the Blue Ridge Mountains themselves, our visual hierarchy creates depth through overlapping layers.
 Content emerges from mist-like backgrounds, revealing itself gradually as users navigate deeper into their journey.